-Pulicat lagoon, at an area of 759 sq km, is known as the second largest brackish water lagoon in India after Odisha’s Chilika lake.
+Pulicat lagoon, with an area of 759 sq km, is known as the second-largest brackish water lagoon in India after Odisha’s Chilika lake.
 It is fed mainly by the river Kalangi and the river Arani.
 The lagoon comprises Pulicat lake and a wetland region.
-Some parts of the lagoon are also demarcated as reserve forest.
+Some parts of the lagoon are also demarcated as reserve forests.

-Pulicat lake measures about 60 km in length, and width varies from 0.2 km to 17.5 km.
-Area of the lake also varies with the tide.
-The barrier island of Sriharikota separates the lake from Bay of Bengal.
+Pulicat lake measures about 60 km in length, and its width varies from 0.2 km to 17.5 km.
+The area of the lake also varies with the tide.
+The barrier island of Sriharikota separates the lake from the Bay of Bengal.
 Sriharikota is renowned as the rocket launch pad of India and is home to Satish Dhawan Space Centre.

 This lake encompasses the fascinating Pulicat bird sanctuary.
 The Andhra Pradesh part of the sanctuary was established in 1976, whereas the Tamil Nadu part of the sanctuary was set up four years later in 1980.